Throngs await Trump's official 2020 re-election kick off in Florida | DW | 18.06.2019

 He, too, is confident that Trump will be re-elected, "I believe that the American people, when they examine the issues, will actually decide to vote for him because he has been the most effective president we've ever had."

-Vartanian's sister Maureen Bailey adds, "He has done more for his country than any president in the last 50 years."
+Bailey echoed a claim that Trump has often made, saying, "He has done more for his country than any president in the last 50 years."

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.